-In the run-up to the 2021 federal election, a team from the HBI selects real-time data on how platforms govern online speech, how laws and local standards interact, and how platform practices change in the shadow of EU regulation in the heated atmosphere of the run-up to the German elections.
+In the run-up to the 2021 federal election, a team from the HBI collected real-time data on how platforms govern online speech, how laws and local standards interact, and how platform practices changed in the shadow of EU regulation in the heated atmosphere of the run-up to the German federal election.

-The next German federal elections will take place on 26 September 2021.
-In the run-up to these elections, Germany will be the focus of those interested in how platforms regulate online communication and how they themselves are regulated.
+The German federal elections took place on 26 September 2021.
+In the run-up to this election, Germany was the focus of all those interested in how platforms regulate online communication and how platforms are regulated.

 - Rising populism and polarization, especially in the context of the corona-related reconfiguration of public communication spaces,